University of Turin Department of Law: History of the Department

 Most recently should be mentioned at least Norberto Bobbio, in legal philosophy; Giovanni Conso, in criminal law; Gastone Cottino in commercial law; Marcello Gallo, in criminal law; Giuseppe Grosso in Roman law; Rodolfo Sacco in civil and comparative law.

 The Department of Law is located in Turin, nearby the fascinating Mole Antonelliana.

 It is one of the leading law departments in Europe, with particular strengths in the fields of comparative law and private law.
 Additionally, the Department of Law has improved its physical facilities (including course offerings in Cuneo and international exchange programs with a number of the world's leading research universities).

 The Department of Law coordinates the research work of more than 120 law professors in the different areas of law.

 Academics and degree programs

 The Department offers a number of degrees, starting with the laurea di giurisprudenza (equivalent to an LL.B.), laurea specialistica or laurea magistrale (postgraduate law degree, equivalent to an LL.M.) and several specialized LL.M. programs.

 The Department also offers some brief degree courses (three years).
 In addition, the Department offers the dottorato di ricerca or the traditional research Ph.D. degree.
 As a result of the Bologna Process, all of the UNITO Law degrees are fully comparable and transferable across Europe, and graduates of the law department in fact practice in a number of leading jurisdictions across Europe.

 Master of Laws programs

-In addition, the Department of Law offers LL.M. programs: